TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 3/Zechariah 3.5.md

 ---

-And I said, Let them set a clean mitre upon his head.
-So they set a clean mitre upon his head, and clothed him with garments; and the angel of Jehovah was standing by. [
+I said, "Let them set a clean turban on his head."
+So they set a clean turban on his head, and clothed him; and the angel of Yahweh was standing by.